This is a guest post about the benefits of play, written by Jenny Silverstone.

 Always, the sound of laughter.

 Playtime, in all of its various forms, is a hallmark of a happy childhood.
 However, in today’s fast-paced society children often lose the time they need to play.
-Some may wonder if playtime is truly a “big deal” and has any sort of positive effect on children as they grown.
+Some may wonder if playtime is truly a “big deal” and has any sort of positive effect on children as they grow.

 The answer is a resounding yes!
 Playtime has many extraordinary benefits to help children in their physical, mental, and emotional development.
 Here are just five benefits of play.